-- We recognise that it is critical to ensure that our pupils are taught and supported by adults who are safe to do so, and that we are responsible for promoting a culture of safety within our academy environment by preventing unsafe adults from having access to it. - In line with expected practice for safer recruitment, a minimum of one member of academy staff will undertake REAch2 training in 'Safer Recruitment' and will be present on any interview panel. - Our School Business Manager maintains a Single Central Record, detailing the required and relevant recruitment and vetting checks undertaken on all academy employees, volunteers, Governors, agency workers and third-party staff.
+- We recognise that it is critical to ensure that our pupils are taught and supported by adults who are safe to do so, and that we are responsible for promoting a culture of safety within our academy environment by preventing unsafe adults from having access to it. - In line with expected practice for safer recruitment, a minimum of one member of academy staff will undertake REAch2 training in 'Safer Recruitment' and will be present on any interview panel.
+All saferrecruitment trained staff will read and be familiar with Part 3 of Keeping Children Safe in Education (2023) and our academy's Recruitment policy.

-- The Headteacher will oversee the SCR and be accountable for its accuracy, checking it regularly and termly as a minimum, making a record of the check and any subsequent actions that arise.
-The designated governor will check the SCR prior to every full Governing Body meeting, in line with guidance provided by the REAch2 Governance team, also making a record of the check and any subsequent actions that arise. - The Single Central Record will be supported by files containing appropriate supporting evidence for recruitment and vetting checks, held in line with Data Protection legislation. - Please see our Recruitment policy for further detail regarding our adherence to safer recruitment principles for adults in our academy.
+- Our academy will maintain a Single Central Record, detailing the required and relevant recruitment and vetting checks undertaken on all academy employees, volunteers, Governors, agency workers and third-party staff. - The Headteacher will oversee the SCR and be accountable for its accuracy, checking it regularly and termly as a minimum, making a record of the check and any subsequent actions that arise. - The designated governor will also check the adherence of our safer recruitment practice to our academy's policy on a regular basis, in line with guidance provided by the REAch2 Governance team, also making a record of the check and any subsequent actions that arise.
+N.B.
+Governors are not expected to have access to personal information as part of this process. - The Single Central Record will be supported by files containing appropriate supporting evidence for recruitment and vetting checks, held in line with Data Protection legislation. - Please see our Recruitment policy for further detail regarding our adherence to safer recruitment principles for adults in our academy.